Qballjos/Homey-Servarr/INSTALLATION.md

 - Default port: `8686`
 - Enable/disable with the toggle switch

+### Prowlarr
+- Default port: `9696`
+- Enable/disable with the toggle switch
+- Monitor indexer health and global history

 **Note**:
 - You don't need to configure all apps - only enable the apps you use
 - The app works with Servarr on any platform (Docker, native, Unraid, etc.)